Frank Beube

-Frank Beube was an American periodontist and a pioneer in the field of periodontics.
+Frank E. Beube (July 1, 1904 – June 14, 1995) was a Canadian-born American periodontist and a pioneer in the field of periodontics.

 Education

-Beube graduated from the University of Toronto Faculty of Dentistry in 1930 and then moved to the United States.
+Beube was born in Kingston, Ontario, Canada.
+He graduated from the University of Toronto Faculty of Dentistry in 1930 before emigrating to the United States.

 Career

 Beube served as director of the Department of Periodontology after having volunteers on faculty in the 1930s.

 Legacy

+Beube died in New York on June 14, 1995, at the age of 90.

 In honor of his service to the Department of Periodontology, the postgraduate periodontics conference room on VC-7 of the Columbia University College of Dental Medicine is called the Frank Beube Conference Room.